jordalgo/estream/api/estream.md

 # map

 Returns an Estream that maps the values from data events.
-Catches errors that occur in the mapping fn and sends the error event down the Estream.
+It also catches errors that occur in the mapping fn and sends the error as an EsError down the Estream.

 **Signature**: `(a -> b) -> Estream EsEvent b`